 Deficiencies in either general academic background or the field of concentration must be removed before the applicant can become a candidate for an advanced degree.
 An applicant with 13 or more credits of deficiencies may be accepted as a postgraduate special student making up deficiencies.
 After deficiencies have been reduced to 12 or fewer credits, the applicant will be reevaluated for graduate admission consideration.
-Applicants not holding a Bob Jones University undergraduate degree must take two Bible Doctrines courses in addition to other degree requirements.
-In certain cases, six credits of approved graduate credit may be transferred from a recognized graduate school.

-For the Master of Arts degree in Biblical Counseling program, the applicant must have a bachelor's degree with a cumulative GPA of 2.5 or above and a minimum of nine credits of Bible courses.
+For the Master of Arts degree in Biblical Counseling program, the applicant must have a bachelor's degree with a cumulative GPA of 2.5 or above.
+Students who completed a bachelor's degree in a Bible or ministry-related area may be able to complete the program with less than 43 credits.
+Students with a BJU undergraduate degree in Biblical Counseling may complete the program with 34 credits.